0abc/0abc-a22/readme.md

   as can centres, crannogs, docks, harbours, shipyards, and outposts (unchanged)
 * All units are bribable (espionage: temporarily reveal their vision range)
 * Conquest critical are:
-  * all units except fauna, females, fishing boats, healers, merchant ships, slaves, and traders
+  * all units except fauna, women, fishing boats, healers, merchant ships, slaves, and traders
   * all military structures, centres, crannogs, fortresses, palaces, and wonders
 * Trade gain now depends on `x+x^1.5` (instead of `x^2`), with `x` the distance between markets

+### Soldier types
+* Infantry can attack anything, can capture, can build, can gather
+* War dogs can not attack elephants, ships, siege engines, or structures; can not capture, build, or gather
+* Cavalry can attack and capture; can not build or gather
+* Camelry can attack and capture; can not build or gather
+* Chariotry can not attack structures; can capture; can not build or gather
+* Elephantry can attack and capture; can not build or gather

 ### Selection markers
 * Catafalques and heroes are indicated by a star
 * Champions are indicated by an arrow
-* Economic units (females, slaves, support elephants, land traders, merchant ships, and fishing boats) are indicated by a rhombus
+* Economic units (women, slaves, support elephants, land traders, merchant ships, and fishing boats) are indicated by a rhombus
 * Healers are indicated by a cross
 * Other units are indicated by a circle